ZSH is the new

 shell hottness and like any good tech, people have now made a way to customize it.
 While this is easier on some platforms more than others, Ubuntu was slightly more complicated to me.
 As a result, I made some instructions:

-First and foremost, make sure everything is up to date:
+First and foremost, make sure everything is up to date and install the prerequisites: